 Why learn Spanish in general?

-Spanish has the 2nd highest number of native speakers of any language (after Mandarin) and is the 4th most widely spoken language in the world when including native and non-native speakers.
+Spanish has the 2nd highest number of native speakers of any language (after Mandarin) and is the 4th most widely spoken language globally when including native and non-native speakers.
 So, it’s safe to say that knowing Spanish is a major benefit for life!

-And if you want to discover the amazing culture of Spain, then you do need to know some basics before stepping foot on its land.
+And if you want to discover Spain’s amazing culture, then you do need to know some basics before stepping foot on its land.
 Other major benefits of knowing some Spanish phrases for traveling include knowing your way out of “stressful” situations, getting more unique experiences where you don’t get overcharged, and having more access to jobs or volunteering opportunities.

 We have selected some of the most common Spanish phrases for traveling so you can communicate easier and boost your travel experiences in Spain.